Skip to main content

 Does Magnesium Glycinate help with Restless Leg Syndrome?

-Based on 0 studies with 0 participants, there is preliminary evidence that needs more research that Magnesium Glycinate may support Restless Leg Syndrome management.
-Our evidence grade is D (Preliminary).
+Based on 54 studies with 8,833 participants, there is insufficient evidence at this time that Magnesium Glycinate may support Restless Leg Syndrome management.
+Our evidence grade is F (Evidence Against).

 How much Magnesium Glycinate should I take for Restless Leg Syndrome?